 Modern dermatologists are turning to whole-slide imaging to take advantage of remote access, portability, ease of sharing, virtual archiving, and user-friendly tools.
 By examining the concordance with glass slides, technology training, and intraobserver variability, we will demonstrate why clinics should embrace laboratories that have undergone a digital transformation.

 Digital slides are reliable and accessible.

 Ensuring every patient receives the highest quality of care means dermatologists require complete trust in the results of their reads.
-By providing pathologists with up to 98 percent accuracy, digital pathology is a proficient, high-tech additive to optical microscopes.
+With diagnosis from digital slides equivalent to diagnosis from glass slides, digital pathology is a proficient, high-tech replacement for optical microscopes.